ros-navigation/docs.nav2.org/tutorials/docs/ci_testing.rst

 Here is an example showing a small feature set of the capability of the launch system:

 .. code-block:: python

+  # ...
+  import yaml
+  # ...
-  #Replace the default parameter values for testing special features without having multiple params_files inside the nav2 stack
+  # Replace the default parameter values for testing special features without having multiple params_files inside the nav2 stack
   context = LaunchContext()
   param_substitutions = {}